Ensembl/ensembl-cdm-docs/src/docs/transcript_metadata.md

 }
 ```

-### TranscriptGencodeBasicMetadata
+### TranscriptGencodeMetadata
-Transcript gencode basic metadata is an instance of ValueSetMetadata:
+TranscriptGencodeBasicMetadata, TranscriptGencodePrimaryMetadata and TranscriptGencodeComprehensiveMetadata are all instances of ValueSetMetadata:

 ```json
 {